Sometimes all you need is to get away for a quick weekend, but sometimes our budget has other ideas.

 The best part of vacation here is free and already in the name: North Myrtle Beach!
 Nine miles of beach stretch out along the Atlantic, and it’s all there, 24/7 and free.
 Pack up your best beach towels, a few of your favorite snacks, and a couple of tubes of sunscreen, and you have all the ingredients for a successful beach vacation.

 The waves roar ashore while you work on getting a perfect tan and enjoy some refreshments from the local restaurants that line the beach.
-Or put on a pair of running shoes and go jogging.
+Or put on a pair of running shoes and go for a jog.

 In the distance, Cherry Grove Pier juts out over the water and is famous for being home to the best fishing along the east coast.
-You can visit the two-story observation deck that will give you a view of the Grand Strand that’s unlike any other.
+For just a few dollars, you can purchase a day long walking pass so you can visit the two-story observation deck that will give you a view of the Grand Strand that’s unlike any other.
 The restaurant there, Boardwalk Beach Café, is great for a quick bite to eat.
 Afterward, you can rent some fishing equipment and reel in your own “Catch of the Day.”
 It might not be as big as the 1,780-pound Tiger Shark once caught there, but it will be just as exciting!

 There’s nothing like grabbing a chair, ordering a drink, and listening to a free concert on a summer evening.
 Visitors love a night of the Music On Main concert series.
-Ocean Boulevard shuts down for the free shows and is such a great time.
+Thursday evenings from May thru September, Ocean Boulevard closes to street traffic for the free shows and as the sun goes down, the music turns up!
 It’s a good idea to get there early, because this is a favorite for locals, too!

-Heritage Shores Nature Preserve is another great, outdoor spot.
-There are observation decks where you can see the wild animals live in their own habitats, as well as elevated boardwalks over the Cherry Grove Marsh.
+Heritage Shores Nature Preserve is another free outdoor adventure to be sure to visit.
+There is approximately 1 mile of walking trails with observation decks where you can see the wild animals live in their own habitats, as well as elevated boardwalks over the Cherry Grove Marsh.

 No matter your budget, North Myrtle Beach is the place to be!